 Great Lakes Piping Plovers

 The Piping Plover (Charadrius melodus) is a small shorebird - bigger than a Chickadee, smaller than a Robin.
 They are dry-sand colored on the back and white below.
-During the breeding season adults have a black forehead band between the eyes and a single black band around the neck.
+During the breeding season adults have a black forehead band between the eyes and a single black band around the neck, and the base of the black bill turns orange.
 The legs are orange.
-During breeding season the base of the black bill also turns orange.

 Piping Plover - Breeding female

-Its larger, more vocal relative, the Killdeer, is commonly seen at parks, playgrounds, and golf courses, as well as on beaches, and has two dark bands around the neck.
+Its larger, more vocal relative, the Killdeer, is commonly seen at parks, playgrounds, and golf courses, as well as on beaches.
+It has two dark bands around the neck.
 In the Great Lakes Piping Plovers nest only on Great Lake beaches and prefer wide beaches with pebbles.

-The other shorebird that breeds on Great Lakes Beaches is the Spotted Sandpiper.
+The other shorebird that breeds on Great Lakes shorelines is the Spotted Sandpiper.
 It has a much smaller head and longer neck than a Piping Plover and, as you might expect, a heavily spotted breast (though juveniles lack those spots).
 From a great distance Spotted Sandpipers can be recognised by their habit of constantly bobbing their tails up and down.
 Even the tiny chicks show this bobbing behavior.

 Other species of shorebird migrate through the Great Lakes during May-June and again during July-September.
 Some can be mistaken for Piping Plovers.

 The Semipalmated Plover looks very much like a Piping Plover in size, shape and behaviors.
 However it is much darker.
 The back is a rich, dark, chocolate brown and the eye is entirely enclosed in a black mask.

 Sanderlings can be light-colored like Piping Plovers, but they move quite differently, running up and down the beach with the waves and pecking constantly in the sand.
 Piping Plovers have a run-stop-run-stop pattern to their movements while feeding.
 Sanderlings also have smaller heads and longer, thinner bills.
 Adults have varying amounts of rust-color and juveniles have a black and white checkered look to their backs.